CouchCMS/Documentation/src/contents/tags-reference/menu.md

 Only a sub-section of the nested-pages tree can be displayed in the menu by specifying the name of a nested-page as this parameter.<br/>
 Only the children of the nested-page specified are displayed (compare with 'root' parameter above where the specified nested-page is also included in the display).

-<p class="notice">If both 'childof' and 'root' are set, the 'root' parameter gets precedence.</p>
+If both 'childof' and 'root' are set, the 'root' parameter gets precedence. {.notice}

 ```
 <cms:menu masterpage='menu.php' childof='united-states-news' />